-In Figure 3.2.4, the scatter with respect to the x-axis (i.e., mid-load temperature) results from the influence of climate and building characteristics.
-Figure 3.2.4b distinguishes the data by climate zone.
-Figure 3.2.4a distinguishes the data by building characteristics (high, medium, and low SEER-producing characteristics).
-For a given mid-load temperature, the vertical scatter in Figure 2.3.4 is caused by differences in the sensitivity of various cooling systems to outdoor temperature and coil entering conditions.
+The scatter with respect to the x-axis (i.e., mid-load temperature) in Figure 3.2.5 is caused by climate and building characteristics.
+Figure 3.2.5b distinguishes the data by climate zone.
+Figure 3.2.5a distinguishes the data by building characteristics (high, medium, and low SEER-producing characteristics).
+For a given mid-load temperature, the vertical scatter in Figure 2.3.5 is caused by differences in the sensitivity of various cooling systems to outdoor temperature and coil entering conditions.
 This is a result of design features of each system and the refrigerant used (R-410 is inherently more sensitive to outdoor temperature changes than R-22).

-In Figure 3.2.4a, note that a best fit line (solid blue) does not pass through the line where DOE-2 simulated SEER divided by rated SEER equals 1.0 (i.e., simulated SEER = rated SEER) at 82°F (i.e., the dashed line).
-Rather, it passes through the simulated SEER = rated SEER horizontal line at approximately 76°F which seems to confirm results from Figure 3.2.5 above.
-The downward shift of the best fit line, relative to the 82°F mid-load temperature point (the open blue circle in Figure 3.2.4a) is due, at lest in part, to the influence of coil entering conditions, i.e., typical indoor wet-bulb temperatures lower than 67°F assume in the SEER rating process.
-This is corroborated in Figure 3.2.4c where the dashed line (same slope as the best fit line in Figure 3.2.4a, but forced through 82°F at simulated SEER = rated SEER) represents a good fit for the SEER 10 systems.
-As indicated in Figure 2.3.2, SEER 10 systems tend to be less sensitive to variation in cooling coil entering conditions than SEER 12 or 14 systems.
+In Figure 3.2.5a, note that a best fit line (solid blue) does not pass through the point where DOE-2 simulated SEER divided by rated SEER equals 1.0 at 82°F. Rather, it passes through the simulated SEER = rated SEER horizontal line for a mid-load temperature of approximately 77°F. The downward shift of the best fit line, relative to the 82°F mid-load temperature point (the open blue circle in Figure 3.2.5a) is due, at least in part, to the influence of coil entering conditions, i.e., typical indoor wet-bulb temperatures lower than 67°F assumed in the SEER rating process.
+Cooling coil entering wet-bulb mid-load temperature was collected along with the outdoor dry bulb mid-load temperature.
+Typical cooling coil entering wet-bulb conditions in California are less that 62° F, not the 67° F used in ratings tests.
+For most residential cooling system, a 62° F coil entering wet-bulb is where dry coil conditions (67° F coil entering wet-bulb).
+Lower humidity levels throughout the state leads to a 5% to 10% reduction in SEER.
+This is a statewide effect that is not particularly climate zone dependent.

-3.2.3 Expanded Cooling System Performance
+3.2.4 Expanded Cooling System Performance

-Median cooling systems used in all prior analyses were selected because they were found to have mid-level performance characteristics of systems with like SEER.
+Median cooling systems used in prior two sections were selected because they were found to have mid-level performance characteristics of systems with like SEER.
 For example, the rated EER of the systems were near the middle of the range illustrated in Figure 2.3.1.
 The systems were not selected for their EER, but the selection criteria led to mid-range EERs.
 The actual selection criteria used to select the various systems were their EER sensitivity to outdoor temperature (EER Slope) and cycling loss coefficient (degradation coefficient C_D).
 The selection process is described in detail in Appendix B. The use of median values assures that a system selected at random will differ from the median system in an equal fashion.
 That is, a randomly selected system is as likely to have an EER temperature sensitivity that is higher than the median system than it is to have one lower.
 The same can be said of the likelihood of the system's C_D being higher or lower than the median system.